ks982579/coding-challenges/aoc20231210/README.md

     + So you don't count going in the loop or out of the loop until you pass all '-'
     + Quick and dirty might be to always set status to "IN" when hit horizontal pipe.
         + No, there are times when you need it to go both ways.

+You must look out for "L7" and "FJ"